 SA setup

 This procedure is performed once only.
-The command SA-1 in the Table sets up a new set of DSA parameters and the SA-2 command creates the SA’s “root certificate” - their self-signed key which self-certifies their identity.
+The command SA-1 in the Table sets up a new set of ECDSA parameters and the SA-2 command creates the SA’s “root certificate” - their self-signed key which self-certifies their identity.

 When a Data Server creates an X509 certificate signing request (CSR), the SA signs it using command SA-3.
-This creates a SHA256 signed version of the Data Server’s Public Key.
-The PEM encoded version of the “signedicds.crt” file is what is embedded in both permit files and catalogue metadata as the “Data Server certificate”.
+This creates a signed version of the Data Server’s Public Key.
+The PEM encoded version of the “ds.crt” file is what is embedded in both permit files and catalogue metadata as the “Data Server certificate”.
+The SA may also issue a Data Server certificate to itself.

 Table 15-8 – Creation of Public and Private Key pairs – basic commands